Last Updated on 2025-07-24 by Jorge Bastos

 Santo António

-The Santo António restaurant is one of the best-known restaurants in the area, specializing in laurel skewers.
+The Santo António restaurant is one of the most renowned establishments in the area, specializing in skewers made with laurel.
 It is a large restaurant where most locals go to eat espetadas.

 When we asked our friends where to eat espetadas, all of them mentioned Santo António as a reference, although not all of them indicated it as their favorite.

-The meat of the skewers is of very good quality.
+The meat of the skewers is of excellent quality.
 As for side dishes, we have bolo do caco, crispy fried corn, and a good salad.
 You can choose a skewered laurel stick or not.
-In addition to the espetada, the passion fruit and the Oreo puddings are quite good.
+In addition to the espetada, the passion fruit and the Oreo puddings are pretty good.
 The restaurant is usually full, so it is advisable to book in advance.

 - Price – Good value for money, 15 to 20 € per person